Abigail Fillmore is one of those early First Ladies who has faded into oblivion. She needs to be re-explored.

 Millard Fillmore’s career was somewhat spotty.
 He won some elections and lost some elections; his law practice was mediocre.
 Certainly nothing to make him any more than middle-class, and certainly nothing to qualify him for his future role.

 Abigail had spent some time with him in Washington – and did not like it.
 She missed her children (still in school), her six-room house (boarding in Washington was cramped) and her activities in Aurora.
-She also grew to dislike social Washington.
+She also came to dislike social Washington.
 She was a bookish woman, and believed the women she met were superficial.

 The Unexpected POTUS & FLOTUS